Executive Board Roles and Duties

 Hello Wolfpack, I’m Deveshwar, a 2nd year PhD student in the ECE Dept. I’m really excited to serve as the President of GSA this year.
 I work with self driving vehicles, specifically in optimizing how they can share data while on the road.
 I’m also a rock climbing enthusiast (if you’re looking for a climbing buddy, let me know).
 I’ve been involved with the GSA for 3 years now, this has given me the opportunity to interact with people from different backgrounds and ethnicities.
 The year 2020 has shown us a clear need to reinforce our commitment to Diversity, Equity and inclusion.
 This year’s executive board has made this our priority.
 We understand the stresses and issues surrounding grad life, worker’s rights and mental health.
 My vision is to create an equitable, inclusive and fair environment, and I will try to achieve this through representation and advocacy.
 I will not be able to realize this alone, I need you to reach out to me when you face issues that you believe is something we need to address.

-My name is Kuncheng, and I am a 3rd-year Ph.D. student in the Bioinformatics program.
-My research focuses on integrating multiple types of omics data and using them to study complex diseases, including disease prediction and prevention.
+Hello everyone, my name is Echo (Meichen) Pan, a 3rd-year Ph.D. student in the Functional Genomics program.
+My research focuses on the biology and genetics of CRISPR-Cas adaptive immune systems in bacteria, implementing multifaceted approaches including microbiology, molecular biology, and genomics, to better understand the genetic and molecular processes in bacteria with industrial and health relevance.
 It is a great honor to serve as the VP of Academic Affairs, and as the liaison of the Research Recognition Committee.
-I will work closely with the Graduate School in coordinating Graduate Research Symposium.
-I also serve as a GSA representative to the Administrative Board of the Graduate School, and it is my responsibility to connect the graduate student body to the executive side of the administration.
-Please feel free to email me if you have any questions/concerns regarding GSA travel awards or GSA as a whole.
+I will work closely with the Graduate School in coordinating Graduate Research Symposium, promoting graduate student research and scientific communication.
+I also serve as a GSA representative to the Administrative Board of the Graduate School, connecting the graduate student body to the executive side of the administration and advocating for the graduate student community across campus.
+Please feel free to email me if you have any questions/concerns regarding GSA research/travel awards or GSA as a whole.

 VP of Student Governance Relations: Troi Davis